github/gh-mysql-conf-diff/README.md

 _Goals and Scope_:
 The primary goal of `gh-mysql-conf-diff` is to provide a reliable and efficient way to ensure consistency between MySQL server configurations and `my.cnf` files.
 It aims to streamline the configuration management process, reduce errors, and save time for database administrators.
 The utility is scoped to focus on comparing and optionally synchronizing configurations, without delving into other aspects of database management.

-### Example Usage

-By default the utility runs in read only (informational mode).
-To apply the changes, use the `--apply-changes` flag.
-This is not enabled by default.
-If you run `--apply-changes` you need to use `--watch-options` as well:

-	$ gh-mysql-conf-diff /etc/mysql/my.cnf localhost:3306 \
-	   --watch-options connect_timeout,delay_key_write --apply-changes

 ## Background